 “I wanted to do an alternative spring break,” she said.
-“My mom suggested the Indian reservation.”
+“My mom suggested an Indian reservation.”

 The week in South Dakota was instructive, she said.

-“I just had my high school education of history of the Indians,” Dyste-Demet said.
+“I just had my high school education of American Indian history,” Dyste-Demet said.
 “It was a very enlightening trip and led me to law school.”

 The Detroit native earned her undergraduate degree at Michigan State University before law school at the University of Minnesota.
-Today, she works for the Office of the Solicitor, U.S. Department of the Interior.
+Today, she works for the Office of the Solicitor, U.S. Department of the Interior advising the Bureau of Indian Affairs.
 She covers the Great Plains/Midwest area, advising 50 tribes on primarily real estate issues.

 What do you find the most rewarding or love best about working in the legal profession?

 The job is so intellectually stimulating.
 You get to think creatively, be challenged, be in a position that you’re never bored.
 I love working on issues that are bigger than myself; they have meaning and will long outlast me.